Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-Now, let's rustify it!
-Care to guess what happens when you call Network::random(vec![])?
+... and now let's rustify it -- care to guess what happens when you call Network::random(vec![])?

 pub fn random(layers: Vec<LayerTopology>) -> Self {